Panpsychism: Monadic and Leibnizian panpsychism

+Continuist panpsychism

+Continuist panpsychism (or simply continuism) is a variety of panpsychism proposed by Luke Roelofs, according to which while human consciousness is informationally bounded (causally and functionally distinct), it is likely phenomenally unbounded (part of a single, continuous field of experience).
+Roelofs distinguishes between six senses of boundedness, ultimately claiming that the intuition that our minds are separate "phenomenal fields" is an illusion caused by our informational isolation.
+Instead, he proposes that the universe consists of a single continuous field of consciousness and individual subjects are informationally dense regions within it.
+This view addresses the combination problem by positing phenomenal unity as the fundamental default rather than something that must be created.
+Unlike some forms of cosmopsychism, continuism does not necessarily imply that the universe is a coherent "subject" with agency or intelligence; it could be a "mindless" field of experience.

 Religious or mystical ontologies

 Advaita Vedānta

 Advaita Vedānta is a form of idealism in Indian philosophy which views consensus reality as illusory.
 Anand Vaidya and Purushottama Bilimoria have argued that it can be considered a form of panpsychism or cosmopsychism.

 Animism and hylozoism

 Animism maintains that all things have a soul, and hylozoism maintains that all things are alive.
 Both could reasonably be interpreted as panpsychist, but both have fallen out of favour in contemporary academia.
 Modern panpsychists have tried to distance themselves from theories of this sort, careful to carve out the distinction between the ubiquity of experience and the ubiquity of mind and cognition.

 Panpsychism and metempsychosis

 Between 1840 and 1864, the Austrian mystic Jakob Lorber claimed to have received a 26-volume revelation.
 Various books of the Lorber Revelations say that specifica, closely resembling Leibniz's monads, form the most basic, irreducible substance of all physical and metaphysical creation.
 According to the Lorber Revelations, specifica grow in complexity and intelligence to form ever higher level clusters of intelligence until a fully intelligent human soul is reached.
 In this scenario panpsychism and metempsychosis are used to overcome the combination problem.